Timeline Leicestershire line

 1928 Lift dismantled for scrap.

-1928 GJCc, amalgamate with several other canals to form the Grand Union Canal Company (New)
+1928 GJCCo, amalgamate with several other canals to form the Grand Union Canal Company (New) (GUCC)

-1948 Nationalised under Docks and Inland Waterways Executive.
+1948 All Canals nationalised under Docks and Inland Waterways Executive.

 1949 Harborough Arm under threat from A6 road bridge lowering.

-1950 IWA National Festival of Boats at Market Harborough
+1950 The Inland Waterways Association (IWA) National Festival of Boats at Market Harborough

 1964 Old Union Canals Society was formed

 1980 Foxton Inclined Plane Trust came into existence

 2008 the Foxton Locks Partnership completed a £3m lottery funded project which has resulted in the lift site being removed from the ‘Monuments at risk’ register.

 2012 the Canal & River Trust launches, becoming the Charity organisation taking over ownership of canals from BW.

 2015 The Foxton Canal Museum is re-launched using an Arts Council grant as The BoilerHouse.